saidibnerradi603/bedrock-research-assistant/README.md

 ## Overview

 The Research Paper Analysis System is an enterprise-grade platform designed to transform how researchers interact with academic papers.
-By combining AWS Bedrock's powerful AI models (Amazon Nova Premier and Titan Embeddings) with modern web technologies, the system provides an intuitive interface for uploading PDFs, extracting insights, generating summaries, creating quizzes, visualizing concepts, and conducting autonomous research.
+By combining AWS Bedrock's powerful AI models (Amazon Nova Pro and Titan Embeddings) with modern web technologies, the system provides an intuitive interface for uploading PDFs, extracting insights, generating summaries, creating quizzes, visualizing concepts, and conducting autonomous research.

 ### Key Capabilities